 5. Coconut Oil Pulling

 Oil pulling is an ancient method of promoting whiter and healthier teeth that has recently become very popular.
 Coconut oil contains lauric acid, which naturally kills bad bacteria that can yellow your teeth.
 It is also said that the oil pulling technique can remove toxins from your body and promote healthy gums.
+While not a traditional whitening agent, the coconut oil creates a barrier on your teeth that prevents plaque and stains from sticking.
 Simply place a tablespoon of coconut oil (the solid oil will melt quickly in your mouth, but liquid oil is also available) in your mouth and swish it, pulling it through your teeth, for about 15 minutes.
 When finished, spit the used oil into the trash can.
 Although 15 minutes can seem like a long time, doing this while getting dressed or performing other chores makes it easier.

 6. Apple Cider Vinegar

 Apple cider vinegar is one of the world’s best natural cleaning products, and it works for your teeth as well.
 Dilute the vinegar by mixing one part with one part water.
-Use as a natural mouth wash, swishing for about 30 seconds to 1 minute.
+Use as a natural mouthwash, swishing for about 30 seconds to 1 minute.
 Apple cider vinegar naturally removes difficult stains from your teeth, although it takes a while to see results.
+It does not have the same whitening agent as some of the other options.
 After one month of regular use, your teeth will be gleaming white and beautiful.
 It’s important to rinse your mouth with water after using the apple cider vinegar method, to ensure that the acid in the vinegar doesn’t damage your tooth enamel.

 7. Strawberry Paste